apache/incubator-weex/examples/README.md

 # Weex Examples

+## Add an example

+Copy [template file](./modal.we) and build an example with [UI Gallery](#ui-gallery).

+## UI Gallery

 We import a simple UI Gallery for consistent UI style.
 We recommend a new example can be composed with these UI components.

-See `ui.we` to get all the UI components.

-## UI Gallery

 > Inspired by Bootstrap.